liferay/liferay-docs/develop/tutorials/articles/customizing-portal/overriding-portal-services.markdown

 # Overriding Liferay's Services

+Liferay does a lot of things, and Liferay's engineers have thought a lot about how that functionality should be implemented.
+There are ,however, occasions where you'll want to override Liferay's core functionality, or simply add to it.
+The possibilities for modifying Liferay are nearly endless, when you consider that all of Liferay's functionality is published in a layer of services that you can modify quite easily.
+For example, each time a `User` is added, you might want to add a `CalendarBooking` for their birth date (in other words, any time `UserLocalService.addUser` is called, you want to call `CalendarBookingLocalServiceUtil.addCalendarBooking()`).

+Consider a more detailed scenario.
+Your company's crackpot design team has redesigned Liferay's Shopping portlet, and the development team now has to implement their whimsical plans; when adding a shopping category, your administrators will now be entering an Image URL for a shopping category image, and the image will be displayed when a user mouses over a product.
+You already know how to modify the View layer, and you're going to create a new Service Builder entity.
+The new entity, `ShoppingCategoryImage`, will need to be added each time a `ShoppingCategory` is added.
+There's a lot involved in this project, but at least one of your tasks in the back end will involve modifying Liferay's service, `ShoppingCategoryLocalService.addCategory()`, so that your new entity is added each time the service is called.
+You can accomplish this by extending the `ShoppingCategoryLocalServiceWrapper` and adding your functionality to it.

-All of Liferay's functionality, including the functionality of its core portlets, is published in a layer of services.
-By modifying these services, you can modify Liferay's functionality without modifying the core, or core portlets, themselves.
-With Liferay 7, these services are declared as API providers, as evidenced by the `@ProviderType` annotation used by the service interfaces.
+Liferay's services are declared as API providers, as evidenced by the `@ProviderType` annotation used by the service interfaces.
 Liferay generates dummy wrapper classes for all its service interfaces.
 For example, `UserLocalServiceWrapper` is created as a wrapper for `UserLocalService`, a service interface for adding, removing, and retrieving user accounts.
 Instead of implementing the service interfaces directly, extend the `-ServiceWrapper` class for the interface you want to modify.
 The reason why becomes clear if you consider what happens when a patch to the interface is made.
 If you implemented the interface, you'd need to update your module to reflect the changes made by the patch.
 However, extending the wrapper class means you only interact with the methods you're overriding, and you don't need to know anything about the rest of the service.
 The necessary API providers will be updated with the patch, and your bundle (if it extends a service wrapper), will be unaffected by the change.

 You can [publish your own services to Liferay's module framework](/develop/tutorials/-/knowledge_base/7-0/publishing-liferay-services), [invoke Liferay's services from your application](/develop/tutorials/-/knowledge_base/7-0/consuming-liferay-services),